NeuroTechX/moabb/docs/source/dataset_summary.rst

 Motor Imagery
 ======================

-Motor Imagery is a BCI paradigm where the subject imagines performing movements.
+Motor Imagery is a BCI paradigm where the subject imagines performing physical movements.
 Each movement is associated with a different command to build an application.

 Motor Imagery-specific definitions: